scuzzydude/asimov/asimov.md

 The scooter should spell out how this happens.
 I'll leave it to the lawyers to hash out how to specify the important parameters with the regards of the transition for SOA to PAG.

+An artist has no exclusivity to the scootage of their genius, alive or dead.
+However, while alive and after death for some amount of time, the artist has some control to the rights of their work.
+This gives SOA and PAG a legitimacy that third party scoots won't have.

 At some point after the artists death, no income can be derived directly from their work.
 At that point, Post-Agency has definitely begun.

 Post-Agency's sole purpose is promoting the appreciation of the artists genius.